goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 - It is highly likely that if you are adding a modal into some existing application, you might end up having to break the entire layout and rewrite all the CSS for the project.
 - Here is what we are going to do:
   - Rather than showing our modal as a child of positioned, we are going to instead show the modal as a child of the body.
-  - This essentially saying rather than follow the normal rules of react where we nest all of our components underneath each other, we should try to kind of like break or bend this rule a little bit and that is exactly what we are going to do by using this portal.
+  - This essentially saying rather than follow the normal rules of react where we nest all of our components underneath each other, we should try to kind of break or bend this rule a little bit and that is exactly what we are going to do by using this portal.
   - With portal, we do not have to stick with typical react component hierarchy where everything is a child of `div` with ID of root.
   - Instead when we use a portal, we can essentially say 'Ok StreamDelete we want you to render a modal component but we don't want to have you render a modal as a direct child.
 Instead try to render the `Modal` component but make it a child of some other element in our HTML hierarchy such as body element.
   - So this is the purpose of `portal`.